-The American College of Nurse-Midwives invites you to join us for the ACNM 66th Annual Meeting & Exhibition, held virtually, May 23 – 25, 2021.
-This year’s conference theme is “Dismantling Racism in Midwifery: Acknowledging the Past and Building a Better Future.”
+The American College of Nurse-Midwives invites you to join us for the ACNM 67th Annual Meeting & Exhibition, held at the Hilton Chicago, May 21 – 25, 2022 with additional pre-conference events on May 20-21.

 The ACNM Annual Meeting & Exhibition is the premier continuing education, networking, clinical, and business meeting for certified nurse-midwives (CNMs) and certified midwives (CMs) nationwide.

 The American College of Nurse-Midwives (ACNM) is the professional association that represents CNMs and CMs in the United States.
 ACNM sets the standard for excellence in midwifery education and practice in the United States and strengthens the capacity of midwives around the world.

 CNMs and CMs are primary care providers for women throughout their lifespan, with a special emphasis on pregnancy, childbirth, and gynecologic and reproductive health.
 Over 95% of CNMs and CMs attend births in hospitals.
 Additionally, they are experts in women’s health who:

 - Are licensed health care providers with prescriptive authority in all 50 states, the District of Columbia, and US territories.*